What is a UX Researcher?

 One of the biggest advantages of using an experienced UX researcher is discovering insights into your customers or your market that you wouldn’t have found otherwise.

-Now that we’ve grasped the main tasks that a UX Researcher embarks on daily, let’s use the fictional ABC Company as an example of how UX research impacts results.
+Let’s use the fictional ABC Company as an example of how UX research impacts results.
 ABC is dedicated to helping small businesses grow, like mom and pop companies with a handful of employees, some of them probably family.

 Their marketing messages align perfectly with this strategy.
 The UX and UI designers worked tirelessly to create a design that makes customers feel like ABC is their “partner,” helping them get to the next level.
 But, they didn’t conduct user research to validate their design decisions or their value proposition.

 Sadly, their customers aren’t growing their businesses.
 They aren’t upgrading or buying add-ons.
 They are just plugging along, doing what they do, the same way they always have.

 Worse yet, the ABC product team just announced they aren’t acquiring new small business customers at their projected rate, and their stakeholders are not impressed.

 After conducting some advanced user research, the results are in.
 These customers don’t want to grow.
 What?!
 That’s right.
 The primary customer base of ABC’s product is happy being a small shop.
 Growing and expanding is not their goal.
 They enjoy what they do, and they can provide for their families.
 They are accomplishing their goal.

 ABC has been spending money building advanced features their customers don’t want or need, and paying for marketing messages that don’t apply to their base.
 But, because ABC invested in a user experience researcher, the product manager and user experience designer can collaborate to adjust their strategy and divert that budget to support a new strategy — one better suited to the goals of their customer base, and their overall market.